zakaria-narjis/KGARevion/README.md

 ## 🛠️ Fine-tuning LLMs in the Review action in KGARevion

 In the Review action, KGARevion is implemented by the LLM which is fune-tuned on the KG completion task.
-To achieve that, we first get the pre-trained embedding of each entity and
+To achieve that, we first get the pre-trained embedding of each entity and relation in PrimeKG, which is the biomedical knowledge graph we used in this work.

 ## 🌟 Personalize based on your own QA/KG dataset